keu/docs/astro/api-keys.md

 export ASTRONOMER_KEY_SECRET=<your-key-secret>
 ```

 After setting the variables, running `astro deployment update` works for the Deployment and you don't need to manually authenticate to Astronomer.
-Astronomer recommends storing `ASTRONOMER_KEY_SECRET` as a secret before using it to programmatically update a production Deployment.
+Astronomer recommends storing `ASTRONOMER_KEY_SECRET` as a secret before using it to programmatically update a Deployment.

 ## Delete an API key

-Once deleted, an API key and secret cannot be recovered.
-If you accidentally delete an API key, you must create a new one.

 1. In the Cloud UI, select a Workspace and then select a Deployment.
 2. In the menu for the API key you want to delete, click **Edit**: